 Microsoft’s Windows is a pretty closed affair meaning it’s not an open-sourced software like Linux-based operating systems.
 This gives Microsoft greater control over the user experience which is essential for Microsoft.
 This also means you’d have to be dependent on the company to provide features such as themes.
-Fortunately, unlike Mac, Windows is kinda popular.
+Fortunately, unlike Mac, Windows is popular.

 As a result, there is no lack of third-party developer support and even with the restrictions, Windows can be quite customizable, provided you’re willing to take risks.
 Installing third-party themes requires modifying some core system files that can break your PC in case things go south.
 Let’s see how you can apply custom themes on Windows 10 using UltraUXThemePatcher and UXStyle.

 Windows does have a Themes feature, by the way, but for years now it has been the same.
 It only lets you change the wallpapers and the color of certain Window elements.
 This is why perhaps these supposed “themes” are aptly called visual styles.
-Windows does not support third-party themes and you’ll need Microsoft-signed themes (visual styles) available on their website.
+Windows does not support third-party themes and you’ll need Microsoft-signed themes (visual styles) on their website.
 A popular tool called UltraUXThemePatcher bypasses this restriction and allows third-party themes to make changes to your system.
 With each new release though, the company makes a few changes to the Theme engine which means for every update, you’ll need a new version of UltraUXThemePatcher to support it.

 Downloads UltraUXThemePatcher

-Download the setup file, right-click on it, and select Run as administrator.
+Download the setup file, right-click it, and select Run as administrator.
 Follow the on-screen setup wizard to install whichever of the two tools you’ve chosen.
 Once installed, you’ll have to reboot your system before you can install any themes.

 Note

-• The three system files that UltraUXThemePatcher will need to modify are uxtheme.dll, UXInit.dll, themeui.dll.
+- The three system files that UltraUXThemePatcher modifies are uxtheme.dll, UXInit.dll, themeui.dll.
 These files are located in the C:\windows\system32\ folder.
-If you’re running the latest version of Windows, that is anything beyond the Creator’s update, there’s a small chance UltraUXThemePatcher will not be able to take ownership of these files.
+If you’re running the latest version of Windows, anything beyond the Creator’s update, there’s a small chance UltraUXThemePatcher will not be able to take ownership of these files.
 In that case, download and install TakeOwnershipEx from Winaero.
-Navigate to the System32 folder, right-click on each of the above-mentioned .dll files, and select Take Ownership/Restore Rights Apply Themes in Windows 10
+Navigate to the System32 folder, right-click each of the above .dll files, and select Take Ownership/Restore Rights.Â

 Install Custom Themes on Windows 10

 To install third-party themes, you’ll first of all need one.
 You can find many themes for Windows all over the internet, some paid but mostly free.
 Some themes come with a .exe installer so you don’t have to do much but double-click on them.
-These installers will install everything from the required icon packs, cursor themes, necessary tools to modify Windows Explorer, visual styles, etc. Most of the time though these will also attempt to install unwanted browser add-ons, search tools, or other adware on your system so you have to be very careful while clicking any buttons.
+These installers will install everything from the required icon packs, cursor themes, necessary tools to modify Windows Explorer, visual styles, etc. Most of the time though these will also attempt to install unwanted browser add-ons, search tools, or other adware on your system so be very careful while clicking any buttons.
 A good source for such themes is skinpacks.com.

 The best source for all your customization needs though is deviantart.com.
-Here you’ll find tons of visual styles for Windows as well as themes and icons for many other pieces of software.
-For example, let’s download the Ades Theme for Windows 10 by unisira from DeviantArt. windows 10 themes on deviantart
+Here you’ll find tons of visual styles for Windows and themes and icons for many other pieces of software.
+For example, let’s download the Ades Theme for Windows 10 by unisira from DeviantArt.Â

 Every zip you download will probably have a different folder structure.
 You only need to move the contents of the folder which has .theme file(s) and it will also have a folder of the same name.
-Once you’ve moved the theme files in the appropriate folder, you can double-click on any of the .theme files to apply it.
-Windows 10 custom themes
+Once you’ve moved the theme files to the appropriate folder, you can double-click on any of the .theme files to apply it.Â

 Also, most theme designers aren’t fans of the Ribbon bar introduced with Windows 8, so their themes are designed keeping the old-school Windows 7 style explorer in mind.
 The Ribbon bar can make things look awkward, but you can easily remove it with a tool called OldNewExplorer.